 Buy only products that display the following:

-- The “compostable” BPI logo (shown here)
+- The “compostable” BPI logo (see image to the right)

 - The phrase “meets ASTM standards for compostability”